The truth about naming your new lawn care company?

 Instead, Google is picking up brand signals that focus on credibility.
 Are you putting up fresh content on your blog?
 Are people interacting online with your brand?
 Does your company’s name have social credibility?

 Actually, that’s how our friends over at Scooter’s Lawns got their name.
-Listen to this Profit Roadmap episode to see how they started – and grew – their lawn care business!
+Listen to this Profit Roadmap episode to see how the started (and grew!) their lawn care business.

-You want your business name to attract your audience.
+You want your business name to attract your target audience.

 The Landscape Writer appeals to lawn and landscape business owners, green industry vendors and content marketers.
 Likewise, your business name needs to appeal to your audience, such as

 You want your business name to outlast you—especially if you plan on selling your business when you retire.

 For example, the name Paul Deeds & Daughters Lawn Maintenance” is unique and would appeal to your audience.

 But do your daughters plan on buying the business and passing it onto their daughters?
 What happens if your daughters have sons?

 Once you’ve decided on a name, make sure you love it.
 You don’t want the hassle of having to change it in a year or 2… or ever.